sushiroll4093/clone/Kaltura-setup-instructions.md

 Kaltura setup instructions
 ===================================

-*These instructions provided graciously by John Desha, with formatting edits.*
+*These instructions provided graciously by John Desha, with wiki formatting edits.*

 For installing Kaltura CE on Ubuntu LTS